projectcalico/calico/networking/bgp.md

 >**Note**: If the default BGP configuration resource does not exist, you need to create it first.
 See [BGP configuration]({{ site.baseurl }}/reference/resources/bgpconfig) for more information.
 {: .alert .alert-info}

->**Note**: Always configure replacement BGP peerings (e.g. route reflectors) before disabling node-to-node mesh.
-Depending on cluster
->          configuration, disabling the node-to-node mesh may remove all routes (by tearing down all BGP sessions), rendering the cluster's
->          network completely unavailable.
-See the [BGP configuration section of the "Calico the hard way" guide]({{ site.baseurl }}/getting-started/kubernetes/hardway/configure-bgp-peering)
->          for a more detailed step by step guide on replacing the node-to-node mesh with route reflectors.
+>**Note**: Disabling the node-to-node mesh will break pod networking until/unless you configure replacement BGP peerings using BGPPeer resources.
+>          You may configure the BGPPeer resources before disabling the node-to-node mesh to avoid pod networking breakage.
 {: .alert .alert-danger}

 #### Change from node-to-node mesh to route reflectors without any traffic disruption

 Switching from node-to-node BGP mesh to BGP route reflectors involves tearing down BGP sessions and bringing up new ones.
-This causes a short dataplane network disruption (of about 2 seconds) for workloads running on the nodes where this happens.
-In order to avoid this, you may provision route reflector nodes and bring their BGP sessions up before tearing down the node-to-node sessions.
+This causes a short dataplane network disruption (of about 2 seconds) for workloads running on the nodes in the cluster.
+In order to avoid this, you may provision route reflector nodes and bring their BGP sessions up before tearing down the node-to-node mesh sessions.

 Follow these steps to do so: